microsauce/gravy/README.md

 ## Status

 Gravy is currently Alpha software.
-The focus of the current  (0.1) is to define and implement the core feature set (routes, modules, auto-refresh), 0.2 will include significant refactoring and performance enhancements Programming and tooling API's are still evolving, but near completion.
+The focus of the current milestone (0.1) is to define and implement the core feature set (routing, scheduled tasks, servlet request/response/session decorators, modules, resource resolver, single file configuration, dev tools, etc).
+0.2 will include significant refactoring and performance enhancements and enhanced routing features.
+0.3 will add Python and finish out the tooling api (package management, etc).

+Programming and tooling API's are still evolving, but near completion.

 ## Getting Started